-1. In the event of appropriate maintenance staff is made available to receive training for each equipment type and/or system installed in the building, receipt of a copy of the written training program and completed attendance forms.

-2. In the event of appropriate maintenance staff is unavailable to receive training for each equipment type and/or system installed in the building, receipt of a copy of the training program provided to the owner or owner's representative.
+- 1. Receipt of a copy of the written training program and completed attendance forms. - 2.
+Receipt of a copy of the training program provided to the owner or owner's representative.

-12.10 Commissioning Report
+13.10 Commissioning Report

-A complete report of commissioning process activities undertaken through the design, construction and reporting recommendations for post-construction phases of the building project shall be completed and provided to the owner or representative.
+A complete report of commissioning process activities undertaken through the design, construction and reporting recommendations for post-construction phases of the building project must be completed and provided to the owner or representative.

-The Commissioning Report documents the commissioning process and test results.
-The report includes confirmation from the commissioning coordinator verifying that commissioned systems meet the conditions of the OPR, BOD, and Contract Documents.
+The commissioning report documents commissioning and test results.
+The report includes confirmation from the commissioning coordinator that commissioned systems meet the conditions of the OPR, BOD, and contracts.